The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Running with Endurance

-Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that clings so closely, and let us run with perseverance the race that is set before us, looking to Jesus, the pioneer and perfecter of faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.
-Consider him who endured such hostility against himself from sinners, so that you may not grow weary in your souls or lose heart. - Hebrews 12:1-3 (Fixing our eyes on Jesus, the author, and perfecter of faith)
+"Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
+For consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds." - Hebrews 12:1-3 (Fixing our eyes on Jesus, the author, and perfecter of faith)

 - The Great Cloud of Witnesses: Highlight the faithfulness of those who have gone before as examples for us to follow